Introduction

 Udemy configuration

-First you will need to log in to Udemy as an admin, then navigate to the following link, replacing yourplatform with the name of your platform:
+First you will need to log in to Udemy Business as an administrator, then navigate to the following link, replacing yourplatform with the name of your platform:

-Please copy and paste the yourplatform part of the Udemy URL into a text editor for safe keeping, you will need that information for the Sub-domain field in the Docebo Connect Udemy Connector configuration later.
+https://yourplatform.udemy.comCopy the yourplatform portion of the URL into a text editor for safe keeping, you will need that information for the Sub-domain field in the Docebo Connect Udemy Connector configuration later.

 Next, click on Manage in the top right corner of the screen and select Settings from the drop-down menu.